Township proposes Rice County take over road maintenance, but skepticism abounds

 Bauer thinks that service consolidation could make sense.
 Noting that he was initially elected to the Township Board over opposition to increasing the township’s zoning powers, he said that townships have historically played a far greater role in government than they do now.

 “At our Township Hall, we even have old marriage and birth records,” he said.
-“They did way more than they do now.”
+“They did way more than we do now.”

 Bauer offered warm praise for the Highway Department, saying that by contracting out maintenance to County Engineer Dennis Luebbe’s staff, township residents could know that their roads are being looked at by the best of the best.